sanjarcode/attend_lecture_bot/README.md

 ## What
-This script is a prank project.
-It uses cron daemon to emulate your presence in online classes.
+This script started out as a prank project.
+But it works.
+It uses the `cron` daemon to emulate your presence in online classes, via the browser.

 ## Why
 Lets you have time for studying things that really matter.